GhostKatIII/GhostKat/README.md

 var Kontract = Gkon.at("0xF3fEAA67700E31955f3aC95a2d976dc42AAc332A");
 ```

 Finally, we use [WebTorrent](https://webtorrent.io/) as our client-side, in-browser, media streaming client.
-It is the amazing piece of software that is the backbone of GhostKat.
-It is what allows users to stream media to each other, rather than from a server.
+It is the backbone of GhostKat.
+It allows users to stream media to each other, rather than from a server.
 Our rudimentary HTML interface is being served at [GhostKat.org](https://www.ghostkat.org)
 The domain only serves HTML and plain JS.
 The libraries are loaded from github via CDN.
 GhostKat.org has never handles any of the file data in any way.